rvanbekkum/ps-xliff-sync/README.md

 Get-XliffTranslationsDiff -originalPath "C:\MyProject\OriginalVersion.xlf" -newPath "C:\MyProject\NewVersion.xlf" -diffPath "C:\MyProject\Diff.xlf" -reportProgress
 ```

-Please check the documentation of the cmdlet for more information and the available parameters.
+Please check the documentation of the function for more information and the available parameters.